raychorn/hackers_web_toolbox/README.md

 Add notes about how to use the system.

 (c).
-Copyright 2008-2020, Ray C Horn, All RIghts Reserved.
+Copyright 2008-2020, Ray C Horn, All Rights Reserved.